 Carmel is a senior lecturer in mathematics education and course coordinator for the Master of Teaching (Primary) program at the University of Melbourne.
 With a career spanning primary, secondary, and tertiary education, she is a passionate educator and researcher focused on advancing mathematics teaching and learning.
-Dr Mesiti has served as a research fellow on the ARCfunded projects and led The International Classroom Lexicon Project, collaborating with research teams worldwide.
+Dr Mesiti has served as a research fellow on the ARC-funded projects and led The International Classroom Lexicon Project, collaborating with research teams worldwide.
 Carmel's work explores mathematics teaching through video-based research, pedagogical language, and instructional approaches across cultures.
 Co-leader of the ICCR and research co-lead of MSTEG, she examines classroom practices and emerging methodologies, including generative AI for education.
-A former secondary mathematics teacher and head of mathematics, Dr Mesiti conducts professional development workshops, sharing insights from her extensive experience.